Motivic cohomology and algebraic $K$-theory of some surfaces over finite fields: Parshin's conjecture for some surfaces

 Moreover, the abelian surface $A$ (and hence $\mathrm{Km(A)}$) can be defined over a finite field.
 For all of this and more see \cite[\S2.3]{Lie15}.
 In particular, there exists a finite extension $F/\mathbb{F}_{q}$ such that $X_{F}$ sits in a Shioda-Inose structure:

 with $A$ defined over $F$.
-Now, the Chow motive $h(\mathrm{Km}(A))$ of a Kummer surface $A$ is of abelian-type, i.e. lies in the sub-category of the category of Chow motives with rational coefficients generated by abelian varieties and Artin motives (denoted by $\mathcal{M}_{\mathrm{Ab}}$ in Remark \ref{Kahn on Parshin}).
-One gets a surjective morphism of smooth projective varieties $A'\twoheadrightarrow X_{F}$ by blowing-up to resolve the dominant rational map $\mathrm{Km}(A)\dashrightarrow X_{F}$, so $h(X_{F})$ is a direct summand of $h(A')$ and hence $X_{F}$ is of abelian-type.
-Now, smooth projective varieties of abelian-type satisfy Parshin's conjecture if they satisfy the Tate conjecture (by \cite[Corollaire 2.2]{Kah03}, see Remark \ref{Kahn on Parshin}).
-But the Tate conjecture is known for K3 surfaces (see \cite{Cha13}, \cite{MP15} in general, although it has been known in this special case for much longer), so $K_{n}(X_{F})_{\mathbb{Q}}=0$ for all $n\geq 1$ .
+One gets a surjective morphism of smooth projective varieties $A'\twoheadrightarrow X_{F}$ by blowing-up to resolve the dominant rational map $\mathrm{Km}(A)\dashrightarrow X_{F}$, so $h(X_{F})$ is a direct summand of $h(A')$ and hence $X_{F}$ is also of abelian-type.
 Finally, we deduce that $K_{n}(X)_{\mathbb{Q}}=0$ for all $n\geq 1$ by \'{e}tale descent for rational $K$-theory \cite[Theorem 2.15]{Tho85}.
+(Alternatively, one can conclude that $X$ is of abelian-type directly from \cite[Theorem 1]{Via17}). \end{proof}

 \begin{landscape}

 \end{landscape}

 \begin{landscape}